Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

 mothboxwifi
 lunaluna

-to make sure it runs you might have to add this to cron
+To make sure it runs, you might have to add this to cron
 ```
 */2 * * * * sudo /usr/bin/accesspopup >/dev/null 2>&1
 ```